 (6) Why is it legal for YouTube-mp3.org and other youtube to mp3 converters to exist?

 Youtube-mp3.org hasn’t been convicted of any crime, at least not yet.
-And the site may also be completely legal.
+And the site may also be completely legal, depending on the outcome.
 But that all depends on what a federal judge decides.
-Deliberations over the law are happening as we write this.
+Deliberations over the law are happening as we write this article.